OxalisCommunity/Oxalis-AS4/docs/cef-connectivity/index.md

 </StandardBusinessDocument>
 ```

-You need to change the sender to match the test party you have received from CEF support.
 The DocumentIdentification/InstanceIdentifier should be replaced with a new UUID.
 You can generate a new one (here)[https://www.uuidgenerator.net/].

 After sending the message to CEF, you should do the following: